 HEAD COACH LIZ KELLY

-Liz Kelly will celebrate her 20th season as a head coach in 2019 and her third season at Lindenwood.
+Liz Kelly will celebrate her 22nd season as a head coach in 2021 and her fifth season at Lindenwood.
 She has coaching experience at the International, NCAA Division I, and NCAA Division II levels.

 Kelly led the Lions to multiple records in 2018.
 Lindenwood posted a 30-22 record, the most wins for the program since joining the NCAA.
 The Lions advanced to the MIAA Championship semifinals.
 Additionally, Stormee Galka was named a D2CCA All-Region honoree after setting program records in hits, runs, pitcher wins and complete games.
 Shortstop Austine Pauley set single-season records in triples and home runs.

 In her first season at Lindenwood, Kelly started a quick turnaround for the program.
 The Lady Lions improved by six wins and played their best ball late in the season.
 Lindenwood had a winning record in April, including victories in eight of nine games at one point.
 Statistically, the offense averaged 0.30 runs a game more than the 2016 season, while the team’s ERA dropped by over 2.09 points.

 Two players, both freshmen, earned all-conference honors at the end of the season.
 Off the field, 20 players earned MIAA Academic Honor Roll honors, five won the MIAA Academic Excellence Award, and one was a MIAA Scholar-Athlete.

 Kelly came to Lindenwood after coaching four seasons at Maryville University.
 Last season, the Saints had their best season in program history, going 39-16 and making the NCAA Division II Tournament for the first time.
 The program had three wins over top-10 nationally-ranked programs, including No. 1 Indianapolis, and it advanced to the NCAA Midwest Region 2 Championship game.